Dwijad/Dockerize-Kafka-Connect/README.md

 The Debezium MySQL connector reads the binlog, produces change events for row-level `INSERT`, `UPDATE`, and `DELETE` operations, and emits the change events to a Kafka topics.
 Client applications read those Kafka topics.

-The following connector will make use of Debezium source connector which records all changes made to the database when some insert/update/delete events  occur in the database.
+The following connector will make use of Debezium source connector which records all changes made to the database when some insert/update/delete event  occur in the database.

     curl -k -X POST -H "Content-Type: application/json" --data '{
         "name": "sales-connector",